Color flags or selections – which one is better?

 • As a step by step selection.
 However, the color markings and their filter options are simply clearer and intuitively understandable for your clients due to the color scheme.

 Pro Tip #3: With the Shift key held down, you can click the left mouse button anywhere in the voting mode and draw a blue selection frame.
-Any file inside the frame will automatically end up in your selection bar at the bottom.
+Any file inside the frame will automatically end up in your set bar at the bottom.
 More shortcuts can be found here.

 Why shouldn't both be activated at the same time?